 Global warming isn’t the only factor involved.
 Climate change may have driven the higher alcohol content, but over time, our tastes as consumers have changed too.
 Wines with higher alcohol content are often reported to have stronger, bolder flavours, causing these wines to be favoured by consumers and winemakers alike.

 This situation is unlikely to continue indefinitely for a variety of reasons.
 Too high an alcohol content can negatively affect the flavours in the wine for one thing.
 And with more consumers beginning to favour lower alcohol content there’s some amount of pushback on higher strength wines.
 Winemakers are also starting to explore different methods to lessen the effects of climate change and control alcohol levels in their wine.

 What does stronger wine mean for you?

 If your wine is stronger than you realised, you could be drinking more alcohol than you intended.
 And this could be putting your health at greater risk.
-The UK Chief Medical Officers’ (CMO) low risk drinking guidelines advise that it’s safest not to drink more than 14 units a week, and that these should be spread evenly across the week, along with several drink free days.
-Regularly drinking more than this increases the risk of long-term health problems, including heart disease, liver disease and certain cancers.
+The UK Chief Medical Officers’ (CMO) low risk drinking guidelines advise that it’s safest not to drink more than 14 units a week, spread across three or more days, with several drink-free days and no bingeing.
+Regularly drinking more than this increases the risk of long-term health problems, including heart disease, liver disease and several cancers.